gtfierro/mpdb/README.md

 `nodeid`.
 Only that `nodeid` can access or change these values.
 Any prefixes on keys will be treated as part of the key name and NOT as a collection.

-`PERSIST` returns a single key/value pair: `result` with the value of an error if there was one.
+`PERSIST` returns a key/value pair: `result` with the value of an error if there was one.
 If the error is an empty string, you can assume that the operation was successful.